-What types of accidents are common on construction sites?
+What types of construction worker accidents are common on construction sites?

-Our Minnesota Construction Accident Lawyers understand that contact with heavy equipment or dangerous machinery on construction sites can lead to various types of construction site accidents, including:
+Our Minnesota Construction Accident Attorneys understand that contact with heavy equipment or dangerous machinery on construction sites can lead to various types of construction site accidents, including:

 - Crane and Forklift Accidents